MyBitFoundation/MyBit-Token/README.md

 This is a helper contract to test ERC20 functions such as approveAndCall() and burnFrom()

 ## Testing
-Tests can be found in test/tokenSwap.js
+Tests can be found in test folder
 To initiate tests run `truffle develop` and then `test tokenSwap.js`

 ##### Requirements: